 About

 Randy Baker is an award-winning playwright, director and co-Artistic Director of Rorschach Theatre in Washington DC, which he founded with Jenny McConnell Frederick in the summer of 1999.
 He is also adjunct faculty at George Washington University and a frequent guest artist and educator at a number of institutions including Theatre Lab, National Conservatory of Dramatic Arts, and Imagination Stage.
-He recently finished his residency as a member of The Playwright’s Arena, a part of Arena Stage’s American Voices New Play Institute and is the Washington DC regional rep for the Dramatists Guild of America.
+He is an alumni of the inaugural cohort of The Playwright’s Arena, a part of Arena Stage’s American Voices New Play Institute and recently ended his tenure as the Washington DC regional rep for the Dramatists Guild of America.

-His directing has been nominated twice for Helen Hayes awards and Rorschach Theatre has been nominated for over a dozen Helen Hayes awards.
+His directing has been nominated twice for Helen Hayes awards and Rorschach Theatre has been nominated for over twenty Helen Hayes awards.
 He won a Mary Goldwater award for his creative and producer work with Rorschach Theatre and the 2012 Larry Neal Writers’ Award.

 CLICK HERE FOR CVs AND RESUMES